 Menacing Driving

-Menacing driving refers to a pattern of driving behavior that exhibits hostility, aggression, and a disregard for the safety of others on the road.
+Menacing driving refers to a pattern of driving behaviour that exhibits hostility, aggression, and a disregard for the safety of others on the road.
 Some common characteristics of menacing driving include:

 Excessive Speeding